Get out and about in the capital this summer with our guide to the best exhibitions London has to offer – updated July 2018

 Postmodernist architecture at Sir John Soane’s Museum

-Taking us into summer the gallery has All Too Human: Bacon, Freud and a Century of Painting Life (until August 27) – a celebration of a selection of painters working in Britain in the mid-20th to early 21st centuries, striving to capture the human figure.
+Over at Tate Britain, All Too Human: Bacon, Freud and a Century of Painting Life (until August 27) is a celebration of a selection of painters working in Britain in the mid-20th to early 21st centuries, striving to capture the human figure.
 The exhibition features the likes of Lucian Freud, Francis Bacon and Paula Rego and explores the influence of key figures from the previous generation, such as Walter Sickert.

-Aftermath: Art in the Wake of World War One marks the centenary of the end of the First World War by examining how the physical and psychological impact of war was depicted by artists.
+Aftermath: Art in the Wake of World War One (until September 23) marks the centenary of the end of the First World War by examining how the physical and psychological impact of war was depicted by artists.
 This moving exhibition shows how artists responded to war through their styles, and features artists who treated their work as a documentary tool, artists for whom a return to tradition felt necessary, as well as Dada and Surrealist artists whose movements were established in response to the futility of war.

 Picasso’s pivotal year at Tate Modern

-In March it’s the turn of American Video and Performance artist Joan Jonas (until August 5).
+At Tate Modern there’s an exhibition of work by American Video and Performance artist Joan Jonas (until August 5).
 The largest exhibition of Jonas’ work in the UK, the show is a chance to see some of her landmark pieces – including Organic Honey, The Juniper Tree and Reanimation.

 Alongside, there’s Tate Modern’s first ever solo exhibition of work by one of history’s most famous artists, Pablo Picasso.
 The EY Exhibition: Picasso 1932 – Love, Fame, Tragedy (until September 9) focuses in on the year 1932 – known as Picasso’s ‘year of wonders’ – revealing month by month the incredible quality and quantity of work he produced.
 Among these pivotal works are some of his best loved and most iconic.

-Shape of Light: 100 Years of Photography and Abstract Art (May 2 – October 14) explores the relationship between the invention of photography and the birth of abstract art, bringing together two stories often told separately, but both defining moments which responded to each other.
+Shape of Light: 100 Years of Photography and Abstract Art (until October 14) explores the relationship between the invention of photography and the birth of abstract art, bringing together two stories often told separately, but both defining moments which responded to each other.
 The exhibition features work from both strands, and features pieces by Man Ray, Barbara Kasten and Thomas Ruff, as well as contemporary work conceived especially for the exhibition.